A guide to statistical Practice in R and Stata for Public health Researchers

 Statistical inference

-based on our estimator/estimate - Test whether our underlying assumptions (about the true population parameters, random variables, or model specification) hold true.
+- Make inferences (an interpretation) about the true parameter value - Test whether our underlying assumptions (about the true population parameters, random variables, or model specification) hold true.

 Testing does not